Joystream/joystream-landing/testnets/rome/forum-module.md

 ### Structure

-The structure of the forum is hierarchical, where each non-root node is referred to as a category.
-The root simply includes other subcategories, nothing else.
-It exists from the genesis of the forum, and can never be removed.
-All other categories have an explicit name and explicit subject matter topic.
-Within such a category there may be other subcategories, and also threads, which are sequences of posts under some headline title and initial post made by the author of the thread.
-Such categories can be added and removed.
+The structure of the forum is a collection of category trees.
+A category tree has of two types of nodes, a category or a thread.
+A category node represents a topic category, with a name and associated intended scope of discussion topics.
+A thread node represents an actual thread of one or more posts.

 ### Posts and threads